Harry Styles: Love on Tour Glasgow tour date, how to get tickets for Ibrox gig, prices and who's supporting

 How can I get tickets to Harry Styles’ Ibrox gig?

-Tickets will become available in numerous online presales, including at Gigs in Scotland and Ticketmaster.

-You can register for presale access to tickets ahead of their full release by registering at Gigs in Scotland, where presale will begin on Thursday January 27 at 9am.

-Presale tickets are also available at Ticketmaster, but are exclusively available to previous Love on Tour ticket holders.
+Presale tickets at Ticketmaster are exclusively available to previous Love On Tour ticket holders.

-Ticketmaster’s presale will open on Monday January 24 at 8am, giving previous ticket holders plenty of time to get their tickets before they are snapped up by fans on full release.
+Ticketmaster’s presale will open on Monday January 24 at 8am, giving former ticket holders plenty of time to get their tickets before they are snapped up by fans on full release.

 Standard ticket sales for Harry Styles: Love on Tour in Glasgow will then go on sale at 9am on Friday January 28.